dil-bbodor/ai-assisted-coding-training/README.md

 - ✅ Prettier and ESLint for code quality
 - ✅ Husky pre-commit hooks
 - ✅ GitHub Actions CI/CD workflow

+## Session Persistence

+The Todo app automatically saves your tasks to `sessionStorage`, ensuring they persist during your browser session:

+**Scope and Behavior:**

+- ✅ Todos survive page refreshes within the same browser session
+- ✅ Data is automatically cleared when you close the browser tab/window
+- ✅ Gracefully handles corrupted data by resetting to an empty list
+- ✅ Shows user-friendly notifications if storage quota is exceeded
+- ✅ Continues working in-memory even if storage operations fail

+**Limitations:**

+- Data does not persist across different browser sessions
+- Storage quota limitations may prevent saving large amounts of data
+- Data is not synchronized across browser tabs or devices

 ## Quick Start